mirjo3/projects/coding_temple_capstone/README.md

 data source: https://data.cms.gov/provider-characteristics/medicare-provider-supplier-enrollment/opioid-treatment-program-providers

 ## Objective
-Capstone project using Python, Streamlit or Tableau to show how to Ask, Prepare, Process, Analyze, Share, and Act on a given dataset.
+Capstone project using Python and Tableau to show how to Ask, Prepare, Process, Analyze, Share, and Act on a given dataset.

 ## Introduction
 The opioid crisis in the United States persists, with limited resources due to cost and availability.
 Non-profits and local governments have taken the initiative to assist those affected.
 The federal government can offer support, similar to Medicare and Medicaid, to those without access to private sector services.